Netshoes

-Netshoes is a Brazilian e-commerce sporting goods conglomerate.
-The conglomerate was established in February 2000 by Marcio Kumruian and Hagop Chabab.
+Netshoes is a Brazilian e-commerce sporting goods conglomerate, established in February 2000 by Marcio Kumruian and Hagop Chabab.
 Netshoes maintains distribution centers in Brazil and manages the official stores of the Corinthians, São Paulo Futebol, Palmeiras, Cruzeiro, Clube de Regatas Vasco da Gama, Coritiba, Cruz Azul, Chivas, Monterrey, River Plate, San Lorenzo and América of México soccer clubs.
 It is also the official representative of the National Basketball Association (NBA) in Latin America and is responsible for the administration of online shops for the Puma, Havaianas, Globo Esporte, Oakley, Timberland, Topper, Mizuno and UFC trademarks.